TimothyADavis/stackarator/README.md

 ### Install

-You can install Stackarator with `pip install kinms`.
+You can install Stackarator with `pip install stackarator`.
 Alternatively you can download the code, navigate to the directory you unpack it too, and run `python setup.py install`.

 It requires the following modules: